C12ux/C12ux/README.md

 Welcome to my profile!👋

 I use this GitHub account to share projects that reflect my journey as a BSCS student.
-I'm passionate about networks and cybersecurity, and I enjoy working with Java.
+I'm passionate about networks and cybersecurity, and i enjoy programming.
 Lately, I've been exploring the low-level side of computing through assembly language and digital circuits.
-I also creae websites for fun!

 BADGES